 AdviserB has therefore delivered approximately £45,000 more value over a 20 year period.

-Of course, it is possible AdviserA suggested investments could perform better than AdviserB.
+Of course, it is possible the investments suggested by AdviserA suggested could perform better than AdviserB.

 Ignoring the impact of fees the Adviser A strategy would deliver a fund value of approximately £270,000 at age 90.
 Adviser B investment strategy would deliver a fund value of approximately £340,000.